junxit/us-congress-bills-110/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2007-06-12 — [House 110-1-452](votes/house-110-1-0452.md) — On Motion to Suspend the Rules and Agree — **Passed** (420–0)

 ## Actions

 - 2007-06-11 — Introduced in House
 - 2007-06-11 — Introduced in House
 - 2007-06-11 — Referred to the House Committee on Education and Labor.
+- 2007-06-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-12 — Considered as unfinished business. (consideration: CR H6267)
+- 2007-06-12 — Considered under suspension of the rules. (consideration: CR H6251-6254)
+- 2007-06-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+474.
+- 2007-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-12 — Mr. Hare moved to suspend the rules and agree to the resolution.
+- 2007-06-12 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 452). (text: CR H6251)
+- 2007-06-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 452).(text: CR H6251)